 - Don’t walk on the track

-- No dogs allowed unless explicitly posted.
+- No dogs are allowed unless explicitly posted.
 If dogs are allowed, please pick up after them.

 Use of Shelters on Ski Trails